Your Catastrophic Injury

 An Atlanta Dog Bite Lawyer Will Help You Secure Compensation

 Following an attack by a dog, you need money to pay bills and support your family.
-Unfortunately, the insurance companies that handle most dog bite injury cases can make it hard to get the full payout you and your family needs.
+Unfortunately, the insurance companies that handle most dog bite injury cases can make it hard to get the full payout you and your family need.
 An Atlanta dog bite lawyer can help.
 Depending on the nature of the case, dog bite injury compensation may be awarded for:

 - Ambulance fees and emergency room care;

 - Hospital bills and other health care costs;